Skip to main content

 HashiCorp BoundaryOpen-source PAM, Terraform-nativeNewer to the database story; less feature depth

-The pattern across all five: each does PAM well in its niche, but none reads the SQL or runs database-specific approval logic.
-That's not a criticism — those are different products.
+The pattern is the same across all five: each one does PAM well in its niche, but none of them reads the SQL or runs database-specific approval logic.
+That is not a knock against them.
+They are simply different products.

 Which should you choose?

-The replacement framing only works at the edges: a database-only startup uses Bytebase without PAM; a database-rare team uses PAM without Bytebase.
-Everyone in the middle uses both.
+The replacement framing only holds at the edges.
+A database-only startup runs Bytebase without PAM; a database-rare team runs PAM without Bytebase.
+Everyone in the middle runs both.

 FAQ

 Is Bytebase a PAM tool?
-No. Bytebase is a database DevSecOps platform — schema change workflow, SQL review, access control, and audit log for databases specifically.
-PAM covers infrastructure-wide access (servers, Kubernetes, cloud consoles).
-The two overlap at JIT database access, but the broader categories differ.
+No. Bytebase is a database DevSecOps platform: schema change workflow, SQL review, access control, and an audit log, all for databases specifically.
+PAM covers infrastructure-wide access across servers, Kubernetes, and cloud consoles.
+The two overlap at JIT database access, but the broader categories are different.

 Can PAM tools manage database access?
-Yes, at the connection level — PAM brokers the connection, vaults the credential, and records the session.
-PAM does not read the SQL, approve individual queries, run schema change workflow, or produce a searchable log of every query that ran.
+Yes, at the connection level.
+PAM brokers the connection, vaults the credential, and records the session.
+What it does not do is read the SQL, approve individual queries, run a schema change workflow, or produce a searchable log of every query that ran.

 Do I need both PAM and Bytebase?
 Most enterprise teams do.
 PAM owns infrastructure access (SSH, kubectl, cloud admin).
 Bytebase owns the database step (SQL review, approval policy, audit log).
-Both authenticate against the same identity provider, so the user experience is one login.
+Both authenticate against the same identity provider, so it stays one login for the user.
 See Database Access Control Best Practices for the broader design.

 How does Bytebase compare to StrongDM for database access?
 StrongDM is a PAM tool with a strong database story; Bytebase is database-native.
-The two are usually deployed together rather than against each other.
+In practice the two are deployed together more often than against each other.
 Full breakdown: Bytebase vs. StrongDM.

 What's the difference between database PAM and database DevSecOps?
 Both vault database credentials and gate who can connect.
-The difference is scope above and below: PAM also vaults SSH keys, cloud tokens, and web-app credentials across the entire infrastructure; database DevSecOps adds SQL review, change workflow, data access governance, and statement-level audit on top of the database connection.
+The difference is what sits above and below that.
+PAM also vaults SSH keys, cloud tokens, and web-app credentials across the whole infrastructure; database DevSecOps adds SQL review, change workflow, database access governance, and statement-level audit on top of the database connection.
 Different layers, and most production deployments use both.

 Does PAM cover SQL injection or DML risk?
-No. PAM logs the session that contained the SQL, but does not analyze the SQL itself.
-Static and policy-based SQL review (Bytebase) operates at a different layer — it parses each statement before execution and applies rules.
+No. PAM logs the session that contained the SQL, but it does not analyze the SQL itself.
+Static and policy-based SQL review (Bytebase) works at a different layer, parsing each statement before execution and applying rules.

 Back to blog